 Appendices: Appendices, if any, directly follow the text and the references (but see above).
 Letter them in sequence and provide an informative title: Appendix A. Title of Appendix.

-Acknowledgement sections should go as a last section immediately before the references.
-Do not number the acknowledgement section.
+Acknowledgment sections should go as a last (unnumbered) section immediately before the references.